 Paint Spray Booth Risk Assessment According to HSE Legislation

 As part of our spray booth service and maintenance our highly skilled and qualified spray booth engineers carry out spray booth risk assessments and all necessary spray booth testing in accordance with the current legislation.
 In order to ensure filtration systems within a spray booth are working correctly, a mist clearance test (sometimes known as a smoke clearance test) should be carried out annually, measuring the time taken for a spray booth to extract all paint mist within the spray booth cabin, and the time clearly indicated on entry points to inform anyone wishing to enter the spray booth without appropriate respiratory protective equipment (RPE) the time after spraying has completed must elapse before it is safe to enter.

 Spray Booth Design Requirements Tested By Qualified Engineers

-All our spray booth engineers are required to undertake on-going training and assessment to ensure they are fully conversant with new legislation, guidelines and best practices across all types of spray booth testing.
+All our spray booth engineers are required to undertake on-going training and assessment to ensure they are fully conversant with new spray booth regulations, guidelines and best practices across all types of spray booth testing.
 AGM spray booth engineers carry out the following spray booth testing methods that are required under EPA, COSHH PAS125 Kitemark and manufacturer & insurer Audit requirements.

 Mist Clearance test